-This five-day institute spread over three weeks will support faculty in re-imagining their current courses or designing new courses so as to help foster significant learning for their students.
+This four-day institute spread over a week will support faculty in re-imagining their current courses or designing new courses so as to help foster significant learning for their students.
 It starts with the question, “What do you want your students to know 3–5 years after the course is over?”.
 Core faculty and team facilitators will guide you through an iterative, dynamic, and scholarly process of course design.
 In the end, you will design a course you love to teach, and one students love to take.

 Structure and format

-During the Institute, an interdisciplinary group of participants spend five days spread over 3 weeks designing or substantially redesigning courses to promote significant, long-term learning.
+During the Institute, an interdisciplinary group of participants spend four days spread over a week designing or substantially redesigning courses to promote significant, long-term learning.
 Participants will explore learner-centred design principles in a large group setting and then work on their individual course design in small, discipline- or pedagogy-focused learning groups.
 Each small group, led by a facilitator, will provide participants with opportunities for brainstorming, individualised feedback, and ongoing support.

 The design principles on which the Institute rest are grounded in the literature on course and syllabus design, educative assessment, the learning sciences, and student motivation.
 Three components make up our approach: (1) a taxonomy of significant learning; (2) concepts of backward design; and, (3) principles of inclusive education.